 You got an interview call!
-An interview could be a normal part of the application for everyone, or it could indicate that you have made a first cut for selection.
-For undergraduate studies, usually only highly selective colleges conduct interviews (e.g. Ivy League), but they do so for all applicants.
-For MBA studies an interview call is a positive sign that you have not been rejected yet.
+An interview could be a normal part of the application for everyone, or it could indicate that you have made the first cut for selection.
+For undergraduate studies, usually, only highly selective colleges conduct interviews (e.g. Ivy League), but they do this for all applicants.
+For MBA studies, an interview call is a positive sign that you have not been rejected yet.

 So what are the do’s and don’ts in the interview?
 Of course, there are all the obvious tips: Do be on time, be polite, dress appropriately, and be prepared.
-Don’t be late, answer your moblie phone, bring your parents along, or lie (to see more conventional wisdom see: http://studyabroad.htcampus.com/applications/interview-tips-college/).
-But beyond this how can you make an impression?
+Don’t be late, answer your mobile phone, bring your parents along and lie (to see more conventional wisdom see: http://studyabroad.htcampus.com/applications/interview-tips-college/).
+But beyond this, how can you make an impression?

 I know several people who conduct alumni interviews and I have collated their advice here.
 The number one tip for applicants is ‘be yourself and relax’.
 Try not to come across as overly prepared, nervous or extremely formal.
 The interview is a chance for the school to get to know you in another dimension.
 In some cases, like MBA for example, the interview counts for a significant part of your chances for admission, while for undergraduates, the interview is merely a sanity check, to verify that who you are on paper matches you in real life.
 Whatever the situation, you gain nothing by appearing stressed, formal or inflexible.
 Be prepared to answer basic questions about yourself, your goals, your reasons for applying, but also don’t get thrown by an off-the-wall question.
 If you don’t know, relax, and say “That’s a great question, let me think about it for a minute.”